amitkumarj441/Competitive-Programming_Stuffs/Kaggle/QuoraChallenge/README.md

   - qid1, qid2 - unique ids of each question (only available in train.csv)
   - question1, question2 - the full text of each question
   - is_duplicate - the target variable, set to 1 if question1 and question2 have essentially the same meaning, and 0 otherwise.

+## Approach
+Using a LSTM Neural Network

+  - Questions are converted into lists of words/tokens using text cleaning
+  - Further, these tokens are mapped into dense vector representation using Facebook’s FastText
+  - Duplicate probability is predicted using a dual-channel LSTM Recurrent Neural network
+  - Final prediction is done with a [50] LSTM ensemble using a Gradient Boosting algorithm